Admissions Frequently Asked Questions

-A: Nursery applicants will meet with Mrs. Vivian Rosenberg, Early Childhood Director, and Dr. Karyn Feinberg or Dr. Estee Acobas, School Psychologists.
+A: Pre-K applicants will meet with Morah Chaya Wernick, Director of Early Childhood, and Dr. Karyn Feinberg, Director of School Psychology.
 Kindergarten through 8th grade applicants will meet with Rabbi Gary Menchel, our Rosh HaYeshiva.

 Q: Is there an application fee?

 A: No, there is no fee to apply.
 A registration deposit is required within 10 days of the letter of acceptance to hold your child's place.